dispersionlab/gitshow3/reflections.md

 > disturb the flow.

-There is a little bit of disturbing of the flow, with some noises that starts around 00:18 seconds of the recording.
-But there is is still a rythm and flow going that is not so disturbed.
-There is an addition layer of noises that play with thte beat and rythm from the sample.
+There is a little bit of disturbing of the flow, with some noises that starts around 00:18 seconds of the recording. a few blips of high frequencies and then noise or a distorted wave.
+But there is still a rythm and flow going that is not so disturbed.

 > Find comfort,
+>
+I think I will disturb the flow more.

 > find your way home.